Hal Baskin, former gang member turned Englewood community activist, dead at 66

-“He was a hero to the community,” Smith said.
+“He was a hero to the community,” said Darryl Smith, a spokesman for the Englewood Political Task Force, which Mr. Baskin co-founded.
 “There will be a huge void in Englewood and throughout Chicago.”

 U.S. Rep. Bobby L. Rush, D-Illinois, was with Mr. Baskin’s family later Friday.

 “He was a true friend, confidant and adviser,” the South Side congressman said.
 “Hal was a dedicated and passionate leader who kept me connected to all things Englewood.
-Words cannot express the amount of respect, love,and regard I have for Hal and his family.
+Words cannot express the amount of respect, love, and regard I have for Hal and his family.
 We worked so well together and had a strong kinship, and I am completely shocked and absolutely devastated by his untimely death.
-His passing will leave an enormous whole in Chicago, Englewood and the African-American community.”
+His passing will leave an enormous hole in Chicago, Englewood and the African-American community.”

 Mr. Baskin’s mother came to Chicago from Mississippi with 14 children, he told the Chicago Sun-Times two years ago.